hassio-addons/addon-tailscale/tailscale/DOCS.md

 When not set, an automatically selected port is used by default.

-## Healthcheck

-Tailscale is quite resilient and can recover from nearly any network change.
-In case it fails to recover, the add-on's health is set unhealthy.
-The add-on's health is checked by Home Assistant in each 30s, and if it reports itself 3 times unhealthy in a row, the add-on will be restarted.

-The add-on's health is set unhealthy:

-- Once it was online and gets offline for longer than 5 minutes.

-- After a (re)start can't get online for longer than 1 hour.

 ## Changelog & Releases

 This repository keeps a change log using [GitHub's releases][releases]